nasa.gov homepage featuring work on Europa ocean material exposure through faulting processes

 Using observations of the seafloor, this study tried to quantify the relationship between tectonic and volcanic plate separation.
 Evidence from the Chile Ridge suggests that mantle chemistry might control tectonic faulting in the seafloor.

-In his spare time, he has climbed Mount Kilimanjaro, the tallest mountain in Africa, completed triathlons and marathons, and serendipitously met his wife, Marissa, an expert in the tectonics of icy moons.
+In his spare time, he has climbed Mount Kilimanjaro, completed triathlons and marathons, and serendipitously met his wife, Marissa, an expert on the surfaces of icy moons.

 (818) 393 - 8213

 Howell, S., R.T.
-Pappalardo (2018, in review), Can Earth-like plate tectonics occur in the outer ice shells of icy satellites?
+Pappalardo (2018, in revision), Can Earth-like plate tectonics occur in the outer ice shells of icy satellites?
 Icarus.

 Howell, S., L. Chou, 2017 NPSSS team (2018), Centaur reconnaissance mission concept: Chariklo flyby and impact, Planetary and Space Science doi:10.1016/j.pss.2018.07.008,